ayaanhossain/ShareDB/README.md

 `ShareDB` is a lightweight, **persistent key-value store** with a **dictionary-like interface** built on top of [LMDB](https://symas.com/lmdb/).
 It is intended to replace a python dictionary when

- 1. the key-value store needs to **persist locally** for later reuse,
+ 1. the key-value information needs to **persist locally** for later reuse,
- 2. the data needs to be **read across multiple processes** with minimal overhead, and
+ 2. the data needs to be **shared across multiple processes** with minimal overhead, and
  3. the **keys** and **values** can be (de)serialized via **msgpack** or **pickle**.

 A `ShareDB` instance may be opened simultaneously in children, for reading in parallel, while a single parent writes to the instance. **Parallel writes made across processes are not safe**; they are not guaranteed to be written, and may corrupt instance. `ShareDB` is primarily developed and tested using **Linux** and is compatible with both **Python 2.7 and 3.8**.